 Anxiety

 Difficulty concentrating is one of the most common symptoms of anxiety.
-Numerous studies have proven PEMF helps to relieve anxiety.
-Unlike traditional treatments, it relaxes the brain naturally without any chemicals and side effects.
+Numerous studies have proven that PEMF helps to relieve anxiety.
+Unlike traditional treatments, it relaxes the brain naturally without any chemicals or side effects.

 Attention Deficit Hyperactivity Disorder (ADHD)